peejaywk/PremierFootball/README.md

 <a name="bugs"></a>
 ## Bugs / Issues
-Code used to move the footer to the bottom of the screen (not fixed).
+Code used to move the footer to the bottom of the screen without it being fixed in placenot.
 [Stackoverflow](https://stackoverflow.com/questions/40853952/bootstrap-footer-at-the-bottom-of-the-page/40854221)

 Removing a shadow from a button.